Blue Whale Challenge: Paraguay

-A 22-year-old student, Federico Pedro Aguilera, was found dead with a stab wound to his chest in Coronel Bogado, Paraguay, with his death linked to the game.
+A 22-year-old student, Federico Pedro Aguilera, was found dead with a stab wound to his chest in Coronel Bogado, Paraguay, with his death linked to the Blue Whale.
 This was the first suicide in Paraguay to be linked to the game.

 Portugal

 At least eight suicides in Portugal have been linked to the game, though many of the reports involved foreign individuals as opposed to Portuguese residents.

 Russia

 In March 2017, authorities in Russia were investigating approximately 130 separate cases of suicide related to the phenomenon.
-In February a 15-year-old and 16-year-old threw themselves off the top of a 14-story building in Irkutsk, Siberia after completing 50 tasks sent to them.
+In February a 15-year-old and 16-year-old killed themselves by jumping off of a 14-story building in Irkutsk, Siberia after completing 50 tasks sent to them.
 Before they killed themselves together, they left messages on their pages on social networks.
-Also in February, a 15-year-old was in critical condition after throwing herself out of an apartment and falling on snow-covered ground in the town of Krasnoyarsk, also in Siberia.
+Also in February, a 15-year-old was in critical condition after jumping out of an apartment and falling on snow-covered ground in the town of Krasnoyarsk, Siberia.

 On 26 May 2017, the Russian Duma passed a bill introducing criminal responsibility for creating pro-suicide groups on social media and in June 2017, President Putin signed a law imposing criminal penalties for inducing minors to suicide.
 The law imposes a maximum punishment of six years in prison.